 Set up your timetable and course structure in Arbor

-• you are setting up a new set of courses from scratch
+• You are setting up a new set of courses from scratch

-• you have already migrated to Arbor with some courses that don't fit into an existing course structure.
+• You have already migrated to Arbor with some courses that don't fit into an existing course structure.
 For more details on the timetable migration process, see this article: Migrating your Timetable

 Top Tip: This guidance is aimed at schools with complex structures, such as Secondaries, All-throughs and Post-16 providers.
 If you're a Primary School, you would usually only set up registration form lessons, as shown here: Registration forms